hafer-cappuccino/bahasa-loanword-detection/README.md

 This repository contains materials on the project dedicated to Loanwords Detection in Bahasa Indonesia.
 We carried out this mini research as our final project for the Master’s course *Advanced Natural Language Processing* at the University of Potsdam.

 The whole framework of the project was mainly inspired by the study of Miller et al. on [Borrowings Detection in Monolingual Wordlists](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0242709).
 Following their practice, we considered words as their [phonetic representations](https://github.com/hafer-cappuccino/bahasa-loanword-detection/blob/main/notebooks/data/phonemes.ipynb) and took phonemes as features for the models.
-However, unlike the authors who studied loanwords in all the languages represented in [WOLD](https://wold.clld.org), we only focused on the Bahasa Indonesia language.
+However, unlike the authors who studied loanwords in all the languages presented in [WOLD](https://wold.clld.org), we only focused on the Bahasa Indonesia language.

 We implemented three following **models**:
 -	[The Bag of Sounds](https://github.com/hafer-cappuccino/bahasa-loanword-detection/blob/main/src/models/svm.py)